eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - utest

 #### CLI requests update state with watch
-`swdd~cli-requests-update-state-with-watch~1`
+`swdd~cli-requests-update-state-with-watch~2`

 Status: approved

-When the CLI executes an update of the Ankaios state including a watch on the updated workloads, the CLI shall request an update of the state from the Ankaios server.
+When the CLI executes an update of the Ankaios state including a watch on the updated workloads, the CLI shall:
+* request the current CompleteState from the Ankaios server
+* request an update of the state from the Ankaios server

 Tags:
 - CliCommands